yaya7211/GAY/README.md

 ### Explaining algorythms

-Let's see how does that works.
+Let's see how does that's works.

 # The cyphering